-- the portfolio company's actual and expected earnings and discounted cash flow; - prevailing interest rates for like securities and expected volatility in future interest rates; - the markets in which the portfolio company does business and recent economic and/or market events; and - comparisons to publicly traded securities.
+- the markets in which the portfolio company does business and recent economic and/or market events; and - · comparisons to publicly traded securities.

 Investment performance data utilized are the most recently available as of the measurement date, which in many cases may reflect up to a one quarter lag in information.